 Beat bad oral habits and improve your smile with Oread Orthodontics

 Dr. Brent Wood has extensive training to help him diagnose and correct a variety of orthodontic issues.
 Identifying harmful oral habits is an important part of that process!
 You don’t have to be an orthodontic patient to benefit from breaking a bad oral habit, however.

-If you’re in Topeka, Lawrence, or Baldwin City and need some help breaking free from a bad habit that’s damaging your smile, our expert team is here to help!
+If you’re in Topeka, Lawrence, or the surrounding areas and need some help breaking free from a bad habit that’s damaging your smile, our expert team is here to help!
 Get in touch today to schedule a FREE consultation with one of our doctors and take the first step towards stronger teeth and a healthier smile.